TheBotiverse/Botiverse/README.md

     <tr>
     <td>Whiz Bot</td>
     <td>A multi-lingual intent-based chatbot based on deep sequential models</td>
-    <td>Similar to basic bot but suitable for cases where there is more data or better performance is needed in return of more computation</td>
+    <td>Similar to basic bot but suitable for cases where there is more data or better performance or multilinguality is needed in return of more computation</td>
   </tr>
     <tr>
     <td>Task Bot</td>